U.S. Virgin Islands Income Taxes, Forms

 If you have income from sources located in the U.S. Virgin Islands or income effectively associated with the conduct of a business or a trade in the U.S. Virgin Islands, then you must file a U.S. Virgin Islands return with the same information as the U.S. tax return.
-Form 8689, Allocation of Individual Income Tax to the U.S. Virgin Islands, can be used to determine the amount of tax owed to U.S. Virgin Islands.
+Form 8689, Allocation of Individual Income Tax to the U.S. Virgin Islands, can be used to determine the amount of tax owed to the U.S. Virgin Islands.
 Click on this link and complete, and sign the form online before you share or download it.

 Start United States Federal Tax Return